recursinging/kxmx_bluemchen/README.md

-# kxmx_bluemchen
+# kxmx_bluemchen - Resonator

-A 4hp Eurorack module built on the Electrosmith Daisy Seed
+The goal here is to replicate certain aspects of the 4ms SMR.